Sensirion/arduino-liquid-flow-snippets/README.md

 through the I2C interface.

 ## Compatibility
 The sample snippets are generally compatible with Sensirion's digital flow sensor portfolio.
 More specifically:

 SLG, SLI, SLS, SLQ-QTxxx, LG16-xxxxD, LS32 and LPG10 series sensors.

+Exception: Example\_00\_Measurement\_LD20 only works with the LD20 series sensors based on Sensirion's SF06 chips.

 ## Introduction
 This sample code library is aimed at customers who have successfully set up